RECHS AIG PLAN

 social interactions and enrichment opportunities for your child.
 Being involved

-with a local chapter of Partners for the Advancement of Gifted Education allows
+Partners for the Advancement of Gifted Education allows

 your child to have enrichment opportunities.